top of page

 DISSERTATION

-Through Their Eyes: The Experiences of Incarcerated Deaf and Hard Of Hearing Individuals And Their Pathways To Incarceration.
+Silenced Trajectories: Language Deprivation, Institutional Misinterpretation, and Reentry Barriers for Deaf Prisoners.
 Committee: Dr. Hayden Smith (Chair), Dr. Traci Dingle, Dr. Jon Burrow, Dr. Todd Williams

 Gavel And Books